hgdeoro/daedalus/README.md

 ----------------------------------------

 Daedalus is a __Django__ application to store log messages on __Cassandra__.
-The messages are sent using HTTP POST.

 There's a basic [wiki](https://github.com/hgdeoro/daedalus/wiki) at github.
 This project is al alpha-quality stage, not recommended to be used on production systems.
 It's developed on Ubuntu 12.04, and tested on CentOS 6 and Ubuntu 12.04 LTS Server virtual machines (with the help of fabric).

-Click [here](https://github.com/hgdeoro/daedalus/issues) to report any issue.
+Please, [report any issue here](https://github.com/hgdeoro/daedalus/issues).

+To install and run Daedalus server using PIP, (assuming a `virtualenv` directory exists and Cassandra running on localhost) use:

+    $ ./virtualenv/bin/pip install daedalus
+    $ export DJANGO_SETTINGS_MODULE=hgdeoro.daedalus.settings
+    $ ./virtualenv/bin/django-admin.py runserver

+To install only the Python client (and logging handler), run:

+    $ pip install daedalus-python-client

 Implemented functional use cases
 ----------------------------------------